FAQ

 – Your ability to write in English and to understand written English are evaluated at the step of pre-selection through the statement and the prerequisite test (Multiple Answer Survey), respectively.

 – When applying, in the section “Qualifications and Experience > English Language Qualifications”, you must fill out at least one qualification of your English level.
 You can write a level of English language obtained at school, waiting for your IELTS/TOEFL test result.
-Alternatively, you indicate “pending” in the box to validate an entry to be able to submit.
+Alternatively, you feel out with the expected date you will obtain your English certification in the box to validate an entry to be able to submit.

-– When applying, in the section “Supporting Information > Supporting Documents > Copy of English Language Qualification”, please upload at the place of your English proficiency your available English qualification (as you described above, if applicable) and explanation why you do not provide the required IELTS/TOEFL document, with the commitment to do so.
+– When applying, in the section “Supporting Information > Supporting Documents > Copy of English Language Qualification”, please upload at the place of your English proficiency your available English qualification (as you described above, if applicable) and explanation why you do not provide the required IELTS/TOEFL document, with the commitment to do so: please upload your proof of registration.
 The minimum level described at the LIVE website in the menu “Application / Who can apply?” is required for final admission.

 – If you are selected to participate in the LIVE programme without valid English proficiency, you will be first offered conditional admission.
 Conditional admission is valid until the end of July, thus the missing degree certificate (English proficiency) must be sent (possibly by email on mylive@univ-lyon1.fr and you will have to provide original documents for enrolment) by next July 15 of the present academic year at latest (but as soon as you receive it).
 If you expect to graduate later, you cannot be admitted to the programme this year but are welcome to apply for the next year.